 David Eby was elected as the MLA for Vancouver-Point Grey in 2013 and re-elected in 2017 and 2020.
 David became leader of the BC NDP and Premier of British Columbia in the autumn of 2022.

 In government, David Eby served as B.C.’s Attorney General and minister responsible for ICBC, BCLC, gaming and liquor policy from 2017 to 2020.
 Following the 2020 provincial election, he continued on in his role as Attorney General and was also tasked as the minister responsible for housing.
 His initiatives resulted in a provincial crackdown on money laundering and tax fraud related to real estate and casinos, a ban on union and corporate political donations, legal protection for government whistleblowers, the establishment of a Human Rights Commissioner for B.C., and an overhaul of auto insurance that will reduce rates for drivers by 20% on average.
 At the time of his resignation from Cabinet, David was the longest serving Attorney General in B.C. in the last 30 years.

 David is an award-winning lawyer, noted for his work on constitutional and administrative law issues related to the protection and promotion of human rights and democratic freedoms.

-A proud resident of the Kitsilano neighbourhood of Vancouver, in his professional career David was an adjunct professor of law at the University of British Columbia, president of the HIV/AIDS Legal Network, and served on the Vancouver Foundation’s Heath and Social Development Committee.
+In his previous career, David was an adjunct professor of law at the University of British Columbia, president of the HIV/AIDS Legal Network, and served on the Vancouver Foundation’s Health and Social Development Committee.
 From 2009 to 2013, David ran the B.C.
-Civil Liberties Association as executive director.
+Civil Liberties Association as Executive Director.

-David loves to ride his bike, practice yoga, play music with his band, and catch local comedy and music shows in Vancouver.
+David loves to play with his kids, ride his bike, practice yoga, and spend time with his wife, Dr. Cailey Lynch, who practices medicine in Vancouver.